Timothy Shea

-Timothy Shea is an American attorney and prosecutor.
-From May 2020 until January 2021, he served as acting administrator of the Drug Enforcement Administration.
+Timothy Shea is an American attorney and prosecutor who served as acting Administrator of the Drug Enforcement Administration from 2020 to 2021.
 Previously, he was interim United States attorney for the District of Columbia, the country's largest U.S. attorney's office; a senior counselor to U.S. Attorney General William Barr at the Department of Justice; a lobbyist; and private corporate lawyer.

 During his short tenure as U.S. attorney, Shea took the controversial step of calling for a dismissal of charges against Trump associate Michael Flynn, even though Flynn had already pleaded guilty.
 Shea also intervened in the criminal case against convicted Trump associate Roger Stone, recommending a lighter sentence for Stone than the career prosecutors who had worked on the case.

 Early life and education

 Shea was born in Fall River, Massachusetts, into a family of five generations of firefighters.
 He studied political science and government at Boston College, graduating magna cum laude in 1982.
 He received his J.D. degree, graduating magna cum laude, from Georgetown University Law Center in 1991.